nickmccarty/orthomasker/README.md

-# TIF to GeoJSON Converter
+# Raster Feature Extractor

-A CLI tool that converts TIF files to GeoJSON format with automatic mask generation.
+A CLI tool and Python library for extracting vector features from geospatial raster (TIF) files using the Segment Anything Model (SAM), and exporting them as GeoJSON.

 ## Installation